roccomuso/kickthemout/README.md

 # KickThemOut
-Kick devices off your network by performing an ARP Spoof attack with Node.js.
+Kick devices off your network by performing an ARP Spoof attack with **Node.js**.

 ## Description

-A tool to kick devices out of your network and enjoy all the bandwidth for yourself.
+A tool to kick devices out of your network and **enjoy all the bandwidth for yourself**.
 It allows you to select specific or all devices and ARP spoofs them off your local area network.

-Compatible with Node v4.x.x and above.
+Compatible with *Node v4.x.x* and above.

-Author: Rocco Musolino
+Author: **Rocco Musolino**

 Image...